Wisdom and Poetical Literature

 Hebrew Wisdom

-Wisdom can be expressed through narratives, poetry, psalms, and proverbs.
+As we’ve seen, in addition to poetry (see “Hebrew Poetry” below), wisdom can also be expressed through narratives, psalms, and proverbs.
 Refer to the proper sections for more information regarding these literary types.

 See Introduction to the Wisdom Books of the Bible for additional information.

 Poetry is one of the most frequent literary types found in the Bible, most commonly in Job, Psalms, Proverbs, Ecclesiastes, Song of Solomon, Isaiah and the other prophets.
-The easiest way to recognize poetry (in most modern Bible translations) is to look for "white space".
+In fact, the only books in the OT without any poetry are Leviticus, Ruth, Esther, Haggai, and Malachi, although many might contend that First Kings and Nehemiah could also possibly be placed in this category.
+The easiest way to recognize poetry (in most modern Bible translations) is to look for “white space” on the page.
 Pages containing prose will be filled with text, but lines of poetry are much shorter and appear in broken lines.
 In some older translations, we must look for its poetic characteristics.
-To see a visual comparison between poetry and prose, there are two locations in the Bible where we have poetry and prose side by side describing the same event, Exodus 14 & 15 and Judges 4 &5.
+To see a visual comparison between poetry and prose, there are two locations in the Bible where we have poetry and prose side by side describing the same event, Exodus 14 & 15 and Judges 4 & 5.

 The Nature of Hebrew Poetry

 In contrast to writing prose, the composer of poetry is less concerned with explicit description or technical accuracy than with creating certain impressions and touching our emotions.
-This is not to say that the poetical writings were not based on real events, experiences or visions.
-Like the other literary forms within Scripture, these writings were also produced under the inspiration of the Holy Spirit and rooted in historical reality rather than human imagination.
+Like other genres found in Scripture, these writings were also produced under the inspiration of the Holy Spirit and firmly rooted in reality.
+The authors typically leave it up to the reader to relate these experiences to the remainder of redemptive history, and to apply the wisdom to our own lives.
+Thus, in using poetry, God in interested in challenging our minds, emotions, imagination and will, that is, both our brains and heart.

 The most common of these characteristic found in Hebrew poetry is parallelism.
 This parallel structure is the perfect mode for many of the proverbial sayings, particularly Proverbs 10-31.
-A common form found in poetry is parallelism.
-Specific forms are "Synonymous Parallelism", in which lines express the same or similar thought in different words (Is 51:11, Lk 6:27-28), "Antithetical Parallelism", in which the second line contrasts with the first (Prov 10:1, Lk 16:10), "Step Parallelism", in which the second line advances the thought of the first (Mt 10:40), and "Chiastic Parallelism", in which two thoughts are repeated in reverse order (Mt 23:12, Mk 8:35).
+Specific forms are “Synonymous Parallelism”, in which lines express the same or similar thought in different words (Is 51:11, Lk 6:27-28), “Antithetical Parallelism”, in which the second line contrasts with the first (Prov 10:1, Lk 16:10), “Step Parallelism”, in which the second line advances the thought of the first (Mt 10:40), and “Chiastic Parallelism”, in which two thoughts are repeated in reverse order (Mt 23:12, Mk 8:35).

 The language of poetry is usually highly figurative (see Figures of Speech).
 This does not mean that it is any less accurate than literal prose.
 Figurative language does not impugn the integrity of the Scriptures.
 The doctrine of Bible inerrancy is tied to the author's intent, that is, whatever the author intended to convey while under the inspiration of the Holy Spirit is completely without error.
 Thus, to avoid errors in our interpretation, we must accurately determine the intended meaning of the author.